mustafar/nh-recipes/content/blog/dahi-baigan/index.md

 Now remove the skin from around the slices.
 Mash with a spoon and add salt, chile and cumin powder.
 Now add the chopped onions and greens.

 Refrigerate till you are ready to serve.
 Bring to room temperature and fold in the whisked yogurt.
 Stir carefully.
-If the yoghurt is too thick whisk in 1-  tbsps of milk before adding to the eggplant.
+If the yogurt is too thick whisk in 1-  tbsps of milk before adding to the eggplant.

 In a fry pan prepare the seasoning – some oil, a pinch of black mustard seeds, a few leaves of sweet neem and two dry red chiles.